rjz/backbone.associate/README.md

 ### Things this plugin won't do for you...

-..include managing children during `set` operations, configuring child URLs, and making presumptions about child events.
+..include managing children during `set` operations, configuring child URLs, identity mapping, and making presumptions about child events.
 Fortunately, all of these can be implemented as needed:

     // manage `set` operations
     Country.prototype.set = function (attributes) {